Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 Groups and factions hostile to Batman

 Some of Batman's enemies are not individuals but entire criminal organizations.
-These factions operate on a Gotham or global scale and represent structural threats that Batman cannot face alone.
+These factions operate on a Gotham-wide or global scale and represent structural threats that Batman cannot confront alone.
 Understanding these organizations is essential to grasp the geopolitical stakes of several major comic arcs.

 The Court of Owls